saikotek/docs/pages/public_cloud/ai_machine_learning/notebook_guide_introduction_definition/guide.en-gb.md

 > [!tabs]
 > **Using the Control Panel (UI)**
 >>
 >> If you are using the UI, this step is not required.
-You can directly go to the next step ("Launch your first AI Notebook").
+You can directly go to the next step which is the [Notebook creation](#launch-your-first-ai-notebook).
 >>
 > **Using CLI / AI API / SDK**
 >>